Skip to main content

 Mandate

-• Foster cooperation of the tripartite constituents and contribute to policy formulation
+• Foster cooperation of the Tripartite constituents and consult other key stakeholders and contribute to the formulation and implementation of social and economic policies;

-• Follow up and monitor implementation of agreements
+• Follow up and monitor the implementation of agreements;

-• Consult and negotiate Zimbabwe labour laws in line with the Constitution
+• Consult and negotiate Zimbabwe labour laws in line with the constitution and other international best practices.

 Legal Basis

-• Constitution of Zimbabwe Amendment Number 1 of 2013
+• Constitution of Zimbabwe Amendment No. 1 of 2013

 • Tripartite Negotiating Forum Act [No. 3 of 2019]